Renaldas0/ImproveYourGolf/README.md

 ## Bugs encountered
-  - Backports.zoneinfo was shown as an error when deploying to Heroku
+  - Backports.zoneinfo wouldn't build wheels and was shown as an error when deploying to Heroku and therefore the deployment would fail
-  - I fixed this by specifying an older python version in a runtime.txt file
+  - I fixed this by specifying an older python version in a runtime.txt file which was suggested by heroku

   - My csrf token was getting rejected so I addressed this by specifying a trusted url in my settings.py file
   - In manage bookings, the class name does not show up, however it does display in delete bookings.

+  - Static files would not load on heroku but everything was fine on my live server.
+  - This issue was fixed by adding Cloudinary details separately instead of a Cloudinary url even though that is far more practical.
+  - The final fix attempted was to set debug to False and this instantly loaded up all static files.

 ## Unfixed Bugs
   - If a user makes a booking and their username or email don't match their signup details, the booking is recorded in the database but won't show up for the user in manage bookings.